jie8357IOII/django-rest-framework-mongoengine-example/README.md

 This is a complete example of a working project in Django-REST-Framework-Mongoengine.

-I tested it on Debian 8.

 How to use it
 -------------
+Run it on docker-compose

+`docker-compose  up --build`

+Or run it locally.

 In the toplevel directory of the project there is a requirements.txt file with all the python dependencies, required for this project to run.
 Install them with